bhuone-garbu/plutus-bill-service/README.md

 # Intro

-Plutus-service will be the core backend for project: *plutus* re-written in Java, using SprintBoot.
-Previously, it was built using Python Django where everything was merged into a single monolithic architecture as a proof of concept.
+Previously, *plutus* was built using Python Django where everything was developed into a single monolithic architecture as a proof of concept.
+But now it's split into different services like micro services.

+This will be backend service to only handle core bill service.

 # Tech stack